 - Within the first two months (30 hours) of learning, you will be able to strum a few basic beginner guitar chords.
 Learning these chords will allow you to select from a wide range of songs to learn.
 However, in this stage, you will only be able to play simple songs that do not require complicated strumming.
 Learning how to read guitar tabs in this stage is vital in order to allow you to also learn how to play songs that require simple plucking.

 - At month 6 (90 hours), you will be skilled enough to play more difficult guitar songs, especially those that require more technical elements.
 Thus, between the third and sixth month, you will be able to perform simple lead guitar techniques such as pull-offs and hammer-ons.

 - After 1-2 years or 180 – 360 hours of regular practicing, you will become increasingly comfortable will playing and learning new songs.
 At this stage, you will be able to play many popular songs and will learn/practice more advanced techniques such as playing barre chords, learning major & minor scales, and soloing.

-- After 3-5 years or 540 – 900 hours, you’ll be able to play almost any song you want.
+- After 3-5 years or 540 – 900 hours, you’ll be able to play almost any song you want (even some hard ones).
 However, to get to this stage you have to maintain consistency in your practice.
 Learning how to play a new song becomes easy at this stage as you have already mastered the basic and intermediate guitar techniques – such as learning how to play slide guide.
 You will also be fairly comfortable in improvising and playing licks or solos over some chord progressions.